-The Chase Sapphire Preferred® Card, our favorite travel credit card for beginners, currently has a 60,000 point sign-up bonus after you spend $4,000 on purchases in the first 3 months from account opening.
-Exactly the amount you would need for those 5 nights.
+The Chase Sapphire Preferred® Card, our favorite travel credit card for beginners, currently has a 80,000 point sign-up bonus after you spend $4,000 on purchases in the first 3 months from account opening.
+More than you would need for those 5 nights.
 As a side benefit, Chase Ultimate Rewards also transfer to Virgin Atlantic.
 Meaning you could also use the points leftover from meeting the minimum spend to transfer to Virgin Atlantic to help top off your account.

 Reward Booking Wrap-Up